aas-aosp-dev/AOSPBugreportAnalyzer/README.md

 ```

 The desktop app connects to `http://localhost:8080` and proxies all chat requests through the BFF.
 Provider API keys are **never** entered in the UI.

+> ℹ️ Conversation history is stored in-memory on the server and resets when the Ktor process restarts.
+SSE streaming is stubbed and currently returns `501`.

 ## HTTP API quickstart